ajalt/clikt/docs/options.md

 only the values from the last occurrence are used.
 But sometimes you want to keep all values provided.
 For example, `git commit -m foo -m bar` would create a commit message with two lines: `foo` and `bar`.
-To get this behavior with Clikt, you can use {% include api.html pkg="parameters.options" fun="multiple" %}.
+To get this behavior with Clikt, you can use [`[multiple, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/multiple.html).
 This will cause the property delegate value to be a list, where each item in the list is the value of from one occurrence of the option.
 If the option is never given, the list will be empty (or you can specify a list to use).